hr-it-solutions/DD_J_mod_gmaps_module/README.md

 ##### Addon Features for DD Gmaps Locations Component
 - Locations Linked to the map
-- Profile pages liked to the map
+- Profile pages liked to the map (markers and info boxes)
 - Extends list layout to display multiple locations

 **and much more...**